 If you intend to utilize pre-existing wireless devices, don’t assume they are compatible with your preferred WMS vendor.
 You may find that the device operating system is not compatible or that you need different software on the devices.

 If you are purchasing new devices, consider which devices are best suited for each task.
-Most companies choose to utilize truck mounted devices for tasks like putaway while stock pickers typically want a wrist mounted device for hands free operations.
+Most companies choose to utilize truck mounted devices for tasks like putaway while order pickers typically want a wrist mounted device for hands free operations.
 Either way, you need to budget for sufficient charging docks, additional batteries to cover multiple or extended shifts, and rugged cases.
 It is also a good idea to ensure that you have enough spare units for accidents or malfunctions, and a warranty plan that allows for faster replacement service.

 You can never budget for every cost that will occur, so you will want to build in a 20% to 25%+ contingency for the overall project.
-It is better to be under budget at the end than underestimate and risk an ask of management for additional dollars.
+It is better to be under budget at the end than to underestimate and risk an ask of management for additional dollars.